 - Provide your email address; and

 Some platforms offer an option to escalate a dispute if your report is initially rejected.
 But when escalating a report of abuse or other violation of the Terms of Service, it is important that you carefully and properly present your argument.
-You usually only have one shot at it, and once a decision is made it is final.
+You usually only have one shot at this process, and once a decision is made, it is final.

-At Minc Law, we strongly recommend against going at this alone.
-An experienced Internet defamation attorney can help you properly explain:
+At Minc Law, we strongly recommend against going at this process alone.
+An experienced internet defamation attorney can help you properly explain: